The Characteristic Mapping Method for the Linear Advection of Arbitrary Sets: Numerical Examples

-Another major advantage of the CM method is that it is easily parallelizable.
-The advection of each dimension of the transformation is independent, and multiple transported interfaces can be computed separately.
-Moreover, since the advection of each grid point is done using the local GALS scheme, the value of the transformation at each grid point can be computed independently as well.
-Also, the remapping step is easily parallelizable beacause it only requires a Hermite interpolation, which is a local operation.
-It is not the aim of this paper to investigate the parallel implementation of the CM method, but it should be noted that future work in this direction is promising.
+Lastly, the CM method is easily parallelizable.
+Multiple transported interfaces can be advected by evolving a single characteristic map.
+Moreover, since the evolution of the characteristic map is done using the local GALS scheme, grid value updates are fully explicit and use compact localized stencils.
+The same applies to the remapping step due to it being essentially composed of two Hermite interpolant evaluations.
+It is not the aim of this paper to investigate the parallel implementation of the CM method, however work in this direction has the potential for creating a fast and accurate parallelized solver for the linear advection equation.